Christmas Cookie Box

 Honeycomb tastes like luxury.
 It’s super fancy, and super easy to make.
 I’ve a very detailed honeycomb recipe on my first ever blog post.
 For the purposes of my Christmas Cookie Box, I drizzled chocolate over the top.
 So festive!

-There we have it: the eight different bakes I’m sharing in my Christmas Cookie Box!
+There we have it: the eight different treats I’m sharing in my Christmas Cookie Box!
 I hope you found something delicious to take away with you, whether it’s for yourself or to gift.

 Have a wonderful Christmas!